zwave-js/node-zwave-js/packages/cc/api.md

     StatusReport = 7
 }

+// Warning: (ae-missing-release-tag) "FirmwareUpdateProgress" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FirmwareUpdateProgress {
+    currentFile: number;
+    progress: number;
+    sentFragments: number;
+    totalFiles: number;
+    totalFragments: number;
+}

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
 // Warning: (ae-missing-release-tag) "FirmwareUpdateRequestStatus" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //